1papaya/geoDavey.us/content/maps/gran-camino.md

 date: 2020-01-15
 tags: ["mapbox-gl", "react", "tippecanoe"]

-blurb: With nothin' but sunshing, mountains, and ocean, Gran Canaria is a hiker's paradise.
-For a work exchange project, I mapped a novel long-distance hiking trail, the Gran Camino de Gran Canaria, for a network of hostels throughout the island, and created an interactive map to showcase the route.
+blurb: With nothin' but sunshine, mountains, and ocean, Gran Canaria is a hiker's paradise.
+And, the unofficial long-distance trail, the Gran Camino, showcases the best this isla has to offer.
 ---